SpiceJet Q2 loss widens to Rs 463 cr on higher costs

 In a release, SpiceJet said the net loss of Rs 462.58 crore in the latest September quarter was mainly on account of inflated costs with respect to MAX grounding and a seasonally weak quarter.
 The figure includes a "loss of Rs 180.3 crore on account of accounting standard Ind AS 116".

 Indian Accounting Standard 116 or Ind AS-116 has come into force from April 1.
 It pertains to principles for recognition, presentation and disclosure of leases.
 Airlines mostly opt for sale and lease back of planes.
-It had a net loss of Rs 389.37 crore in 2018 September quarter.
+The company had a net loss of Rs 389.37 crore in 2018 September quarter.

 "With the grounding of Boeing 737 MAX, the company continues to incur various costs and losses with respect to these aircraft.
 The company is in the process of determining the costs and losses (including opportunity losses) incurred by it and has initiated the process of seeking reimbursements and claims from the aircraft manufacturer," the release said.
 Earlier this year, SpiceJet grounded 13 MAX planes after a worldwide grounding of such aircraft in the wake of two deadly crashes.